-To migrate an FM
+To migrate your FMs

-1. Install the PTK-C SDK and FM SDK on a workstation or VM running a supported Linux OS.
+Install the SafeNet ProtectToolkit-C SDK and FM SDK on a workstation or VM running a supported Linux OS.

 Note: By default, the FM SDK is set to operate in emulation mode.
 You cannot install FMs while in emulation mode.
 To install an FM you must change the operating mode to hardware mode.
 The operating mode is specified when you run the installation script, and can be changed by re-running the script.